 Yes, there are exemptions in the Connecticut data privacy law.
 The following entities do not qualify as controllers or processors:

 - Entities that process data as government contractors

 - Higher education institutions

-Here are a few key things that you should do to prepare for the CPDPOMA:
+Here are a few key things that you should do to prepare for the CTDPA:

-- Establish security measures to protect consumer privacy or review existing measures to ensure they meet the CPDPOMA requirements.
+- Establish security measures to protect consumer privacy or review existing measures to ensure they meet the CTDPA requirements.

-- Enter into contracts with your processor or controller that satisfy the CPDPOMA or amend existing contracts.
+- Enter into contracts with your processor or controller that satisfy the CTDPA or amend existing contracts.

 - Draft privacy notices and develop opt-out mechanisms.